pip-services/pip-services-docs/content/en/python/commons/convert/array_converter.md

 linkTitle: "ArrayConverter"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Creates an array object from a set of values
+    The ArrayConverter class provides methods to create an array from a set of values.
 ---

 ### Description